cisco/mindmeld/source/blueprints/home_assistant.rst

 The :meth:`say` method:

  - packages the input text in a user request object
- - passes the object to the Workbench Application Manager to a simulate an external user interaction with the app, and
+ - passes the object to the MindMeld Application Manager to a simulate an external user interaction with the app, and
  - outputs the textual part of the response sent by the dialogue manager.

 In the above example, we requested to set an alarm for 6 AM and the app responded, as expected, by confirming that the alarm was set.